Donner Party: Hastings Cutoff

 To promote his new route (the "Hastings Cutoff"), Lansford Hastings sent riders to deliver letters to traveling migrants.
-On July 12, the Reeds and Donners were given one of them.
+On July 12, the Reeds and Donners were given one.
 Hastings warned the migrants they could expect opposition from the Mexican authorities in California and advised them to band together in large groups.
-He also claimed to have "worked out a new and better road to California", and said he would be waiting at Fort Bridger to guide the migrants along the new cutoff.
+He also claimed to have "worked out a new and better road to California" and said he would be waiting at Fort Bridger to guide the migrants along the new cutoff.

 On July 20, at the Little Sandy River, most of the wagon train opted to follow the established trail via Fort Hall.
 A smaller group opted to head for Fort Bridger and needed a leader.
-Most of the younger men in the group were European immigrants and not considered to be ideal leaders.
-James Reed had lived in the U.S. for a considerable time, was older, and had military experience, but his autocratic attitude had rubbed many in the party the wrong way, and they saw him as aristocratic, imperious, and ostentatious.

-By comparison, the mature, experienced, American-born Donner's peaceful and charitable nature made him the group's first choice.
-The members of the party were comfortably well-off by contemporary standards.
-Most of them were inexperienced in long, difficult, overland travel.
-Additionally, the party had little knowledge about how to interact with Native Americans.
+James Reed had military experience, but his autocratic attitude had rubbed many in the party the wrong way: they saw him as aristocratic, imperious and ostentatious.
+By comparison, the mature, experienced Donner's peaceful and charitable nature made him the group's first choice.
+While the members of the party were comfortably well-off by contemporary standards, most of them were inexperienced in long, difficult, overland travel.
+Additionally, the members of the party had little knowledge about how to interact with Native Americans.

 Journalist Edwin Bryant reached Blacks Fork a week ahead of the Donner Party.
 He saw the first part of the trail and was concerned that it would be difficult for the wagons in the Donner group, especially with so many women and children.
 He returned to Blacks Fork to leave letters warning several members of the group not to take Hastings's shortcut.
-By the time the Donner Party reached Blacks Fork on July 27, Hastings had already left, leading the forty wagons of the Harlan-Young group.
-Because Jim Bridger's trading post would fare substantially better if people used the Hastings Cutoff, Bridger told the party that the shortcut was a smooth trip, devoid of rugged country and hostile Native Americans, and would therefore shorten their journey by 350 mi.
+By the time the Donner Party reached Blacks Fork on July 27, Hastings had already left, leading the forty wagons of the Harlan–Young group.
+Because Jim Bridger's trading post would fare substantially better if people used the Hastings Cutoff, Bridger told the party that the shortcut was a smooth trip, devoid of rugged country and hostile Native Americans, and would shorten their journey by 350 mi.
 Water would be easy to find along the way, although a couple of days crossing a 30–40 mi dry lake bed would be necessary.